push-based/user-flow/packages/cli/README.md

 [![@user-flow-logo](https://user-images.githubusercontent.com/10064416/156827417-1e9979a2-83ea-4117-baec-9b7ce81ab811.png)](https://github.com/push-based/user-flow/blob/main/packages/cli/README.md)

-### This is a small library to organize and run Lighthouse UserFlow scripts in an organized and scalable way with CI automation in place 🛸
+### This is a small library to organize and run lighthouse user flow scripts in an organized and scalable way with CI automation in place 🛸

 ---